AnuskaSaha/gaming-website-homepage-clone/README.md

 ## Usage/Examples

-To view the website locally, simply open the index.html file in your web browser.
+To view the homepage locally, simply open the index.html file in your web browser.
 You can also host the files on a web server to share the website with others.